 5) Is meatless meat better for the environment than regular meat?

 Yes — meatless meat can make a huge difference for the environment by almost every metric, including land use, water use, and fighting climate change.
 Right now, however, it’s too small a share of the market to significantly impact those problems.

 A big driver of interest in meat alternatives is meat’s effect on the environment.
 Livestock cultivation is one of the most greenhouse gas-intensive activities out there.

 This is the driving motivation of Pat Brown, the CEO of Impossible Foods.
-In an interview last fall with Business Insider, when asked why he cares so much about replacing meat, he said, “We are now in the advanced stages of the biggest environmental catastrophe that our planet has ever faced, and overwhelmingly the largest driver of that is animal-based food technology.”
+In an interview with Business Insider, when asked why he cares so much about replacing meat, he said, “We are now in the advanced stages of the biggest environmental catastrophe that our planet has ever faced, and overwhelmingly the largest driver of that is animal-based food technology.”
 (In fact, about 15 percent of greenhouse gas emissions are from livestock.)

 Plant-based foods have the potential to have a vastly lower carbon footprint.
 In general, you have to feed an animal 10 calories of plants to get one calorie of meat, so you can expect plant-based foods to have about one-tenth the carbon costs of animal-based foods.

 That’s an extremely rough guideline, but it’s surprisingly close to the results you get from a much more careful calculation.
 An analysis of the Impossible Burger 2.0 found that its carbon footprint is 89 percent smaller than a burger made from a cow.
 It also uses 87 percent less water and 96 percent less land.
 That’s an improvement from the 1.0, and Impossible Foods hopes it can slice the carbon footprint even more as it scales its operations.

 So there’s potential for meatless meat to make a huge difference for the environment.
 But the analysts I spoke to raised one major point of skepticism: scale.